Thirteen Fallen Horses

 Historical Fiction Novel about the Civil War

 Tells the story of Charles Russell Lowell, a cavalry officer in the Union Army, and explores the psychological and emotional toll of war on a young man burdened by family expectations and trauma.
-Coming out late 2026.
+Published January 2026.

 Thirteen Fallen Horses

-My first novel, Thirteen Fallen Horses, is being published by Penmore Press in late 2026.
+My first novel, Thirteen Fallen Horses, published by Penmore Press in January 2026, is available now wherever books are sold.

 In the spring of 1861, Charlie, a young man haunted by his father’s failures and troubled by a lung damaged from consumption, is working a boring administrative job at an ironworks in Western Maryland.
 When the Civil War breaks out, he becomes an officer in the Union Army and looks forward to a glorious adventure.
 He fights at the battle of Antietam and distinguishes himself on the field but is shocked by the immense carnage, a total of 23,000 casualties in a single day.